 1. Introduction:

 In addition to its vital and well-established role in stabilization of wastewater biosolids, anaerobic digestion (AD) is now increasingly used for resource recovery from a wide variety of agri- and food-processing wastes and industrial effluents.
 Key to this is the anaerobic microbial community that facilitates the degradation of organic materials through hydrolysis of large biopolymers.
 Hydrolysis of polymers leads, via a cascade of metabolic pathways, to the production of small molecules and ultimately to carbon dioxide and methane, the main energy-carrying component of biogas and, a nutrient-rich digestate residue (Kougias and Angelidaki 2018).
 This process is mediated by hundreds of different interacting microbial species.
 The presence, absence and abundance of different genera affects the specific metabolic functions or “services” available to the overall microbial community.
-Understanding how these functions impact on the interlinked processes of solidsand gas production offers new opportunities for optimization and enhancement of conventional AD.
+Understanding how these functions impact on the interlinked processes of solids degradation and gas production offers new opportunities for optimization and enhancement of conventional AD.
 AD processes will also be an essential element in future biorefineries, and greater understanding of these community synergies and interdependencies may lead to new technologies based on exploiting the metabolic versatility of anaerobic consortia for generation of bio-based building block products.

 One critical component of the microbial community in AD for methane production is the strictly anaerobic methanogenic archaea.
-Methanogens are a phylogenetically diverse group that can be classified into three metabolically distinct lineages (hydrogenotrophic, acetoclastic and methylotrophic, (Thauer et al. 2008)) based on the substrates used to produce methane. .
-CO2 to CH4 using H2.
-The a..
+Methanogens are a phylogenetically diverse group that can be classified into three metabolically distinct lineages (hydrogenotrophic, acetoclastic and methylotrophic, (Thauer et al. 2008)) based on the substrates used to produce methane.
+Hydrogenotrophic methanogens (Eq.
+1) reduce CO2 to CH4 using H2.
+The acetoclastic methanogenesis pathway is responsible for two-thirds of biogenic methane production, but has been reported only for organisms within the order Methanosarcinales (Eq.
+2) while methylotrophs (Eq.
+3) can generate CH4 from a variety of chemical compounds containing methyl group such as methanol, methylsulfides or methylamines.